Axway/agents-kong/README.md

       storage: 1Gi
 ```

-- Create a CrongJob - this will run on the specified interval synchronizing the S3 bucket to the volume
+- Create a CronJob - this will run on the specified interval synchronizing the S3 bucket to the volume
   - The keys are embedded in this definition, but this can be replaced by a kubernetes secret or service account with the proper role in EKS
   - The schedule is to sync the spec files every 15 minutes
   - The bucket name is within the command, `specs-bucket`